pgoslatara/dbt-cloud-download-artifacts-action/README.md

 # dbt-cloud-download-artifacts-action

-A GitHub Action to download JSON artifacts from a dbt Cloud CI job triggered by a pull request.
+GitHub Action to download JSON artifacts from a dbt Cloud CI job triggered by a pull request.

 # How to use